-Before you run out to buy store-bought blue cheese or ranch dressing to pair with these tasty wings, you should know many commercial options contain harmful chemicals and hidden carbs and sugars.
+Before you run out to buy store-bought blue cheese or ranch dressing to pair with these tasty wings, you should know that many commercial options contain potentially harmful chemicals and hidden carbs and sugars.

-But there is a better option: making your own keto-friendly dip.
+There is a better option: make your own keto-friendly dip.

 Try this easy homemade keto ranch dip, which tastes even better than what you’ll find on the shelves.
 Even better?
 You likely have most of the ingredients in your pantry already.